US STOCKS-Boosted by Apple, Wall Street parties like it's 19,999

 By Noel Randewich

-Jan 6 The Dow came within one point of 20,000 for the first time ever on Friday, boosted by a rise in Apple shares and extending a two-month rally fueled by optimism that U.S. President-elect Donald Trump's policies will bolster the economy.
+Jan 6 The Dow came within one point of 20,000 for the first time ever on Friday, fueled by a rise in Apple and extending a two-month rally fueled by optimism that President-elect Donald Trump's policies will bolster the economy.

-All three major U.S. indexes were set to notch record high closes, helped by Apple.
-The iPhone maker climbed 1.16 percent after Canada's Competition Bureau did not find sufficient evidence it had engaged in anti-competitive conduct, closing a two-year investigation into the company.
+Apple rose 1.3 percent, helping all three major indexes, after Canada's Competition Bureau said it did not find sufficient evidence iPhone maker had engaged in anti-competitive conduct, closing a two-year investigation into the company.

-U.S. stocks have risen sharply since Trump won the U.S. election in November, with the Dow up 9 percent.
-While Friday's gains suggested the rally was not yet over, some investors have grown cautious.
+U.S. stocks have risen sharply since Trump won the U.S. election in November and while Friday's additional gains suggested the rally is not yet over, some investors have grown cautious.

 "The market's advance is understandable because of the economic stimulus optimism associated with a new Trump presidency," said CFRA chief investment strategist Sam Stovall.
 "But parabolic market advances traditionally experience digestion of these gains, and I don't think this time will be any different."

-Following its recent gains, the S&P 500 is trading at about 17 times expected earnings, pricey compared to its 10-year average of 14, according to Thomson Reuters Datastream.

-Analysts on average expect fourth-quarter earnings to rise 6.1 percent compared to a year before, when slumping oil prices crippled energy companies, according to Thomson Reuters I/B/E/S.

-During the session, Amgen rose 2.7 percent after a U.S. district judge blocked Sanofi and Regeneron from selling their cholesterol drug, which Amgen said infringed its patents.
-Regeneron fell 5.3 percent and was the biggest percentage loser on the S&P 500.
+Amgen rose 3 percent after a U.S. district judge blocked Sanofi and Regeneron from selling their cholesterol drug, which Amgen said infringed its patents.
+Regeneron was off 5.4 percent and was the biggest percentage loser on the S&P.

-Declining issues outnumbered advancing ones on the NYSE by a 1.02-to-1 ratio; on Nasdaq, a 1.12-to-1 ratio favored decliners.
+Advancing issues outnumbered declining ones on the NYSE by a 1.19-to-1 ratio; on Nasdaq, a 1.05-to-1 ratio favored advancers.

-The S&P 500 posted 24 new 52-week highs and no new lows; the Nasdaq Composite recorded 71 new highs and 14 new lows.
-(Addtional reporting by Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski and Meredith Mazzilli)
+The S&P 500 posted 24 new 52-week highs and no new lows; the Nasdaq Composite recorded 70 new highs and 12 new lows.
+(Addtional reporting by Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski)

 * Indexes up: Dow 0.67 pct, S&P 500 0.72 pct, Nasdaq 0.83 pct (Updates to mid-afternoon trading, changes byline)